- What is a Trust?

 A: A trust is a legal agreement whereby you give your money to another person or an entity, such as a not-for-profit like NYSARC, Inc., called a trustee.
 The trustee manages the funds for the benefit of a person called the Beneficiary.

-A: NYSARC Trust Services offers programs to assist individuals with any type of disability as defined by Social Security Law Section 1614(A)(3) [42 USC §1382C(A)(3)].
-This includes anyone who is unable to engage in substantial gainful activity (SGA) for a period in excess of one year due to a medically determined physical or mental impairment/s.
+A: Our trust programs are open to New York residents who are disabled as defined by Social Security Law Section 1614(A)(3) [42 USC §1382C(A)(3)].
+This includes people with disabilities and elderly individuals who are unable to engage in substantial gainful activity (SGA) for a period in excess of one year due to a medically determined physical or mental impairment/s.

 A: With benefits at risk, we understand the need to open a trust quickly.
 Most of our trusts can be opened within 48 hours.
 To expedite trust approvals, contact us as early as possible and we will work with you to get an account set up as quickly as possible.